jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2024-10-24-beam-examples-7/index.md

 4. Apply the transform to the input `PCollection` and save the resulting output `PCollection`.
 5. Use `PAssert` and its subclasses (or [testing utils](https://beam.apache.org/releases/pydoc/current/apache_beam.testing.util.html) in Python) to verify that the output `PCollection` contains the elements that you expect.

 There are two test cases.
-The first case has a pipeline that processes elements as follows, and it returns a single droppable element.
+The first case has a pipeline that processes elements as described in the following schedule.
+Therefore, it is expected to return a single droppable element.

 * Watermark propagates to 0
 * First element arrives - value: *a*, timestamp 3 (normal)